emma-ea/age-estimation-final/README.md

 # Dataset

-To download dataset to main directory.
-Run bash script in data directory or simply click this hyperlink to download dataset.
+To download dataset.
+Run bash script `download_data.sh` in main directory or simply click app-real hyperlink below to download dataset.

 Extract dataset and to a directory.